 Every week, we’ll be delivering the latest and greatest news from Infront Webworks!

 This week, the Infront Marketing team went through the certification course for Google Analytics Platform Principles and everyone in our department became certified!
 The course only ran from March 11 – March 27, so we figured that we’d better get it while the getting’s good.
-We continue to keep-up-to date on certifications in order to show our areas of expertise and ensure we have the latest and greatest knowledge-base.
+We continue to keep up to date on certifications in order to show our areas of expertise and ensure we have the latest and greatest knowledge-base.

 Klout is a tool that measures your influence on social media channels.
 It’s a fun tool, but not really something I would consider indispensable for social media users.
 Fortunately for Klout, what I think doesn’t matter.
-Lithium Technologies, the social software company behind sites like Best Buy, Skype and Virgin Atlantic, recently bought Klout for about $200 million worth of stock options.
+Lithium Technologies, the social software company behind sites like Best Buy, Skype, and Virgin Atlantic, recently bought Klout for about $200 million worth of stock options.

 Google finally started listening when people (like famed designer Marc Newson) say things like “Hey, Google.
 That Glass thing you came out with is ugly.”
 They decided to pair up with Luxottica, the company behind brands like Ray-Ban and Oakley.
-Although Google Glass still has some problems, hopefully style will soon no longer be one of them.
+Although Google Glass still has some problems, hopefully, the style will soon no longer be one of them.

 Facebook decided they hadn’t bought anything for over $1 billion for quite some time (and by that I mean since February), so they decided to buy a virtual-reality gaming company called Oculus.
 The product (still a prototype) is supposedly absolutely amazing.
 The question is: What is Facebook going to do with a virtual-reality gaming system?